Jurij Fedynskyj presents the lost, national

 torban, bandura, and kobza

-a concert of traditional Ukrainian historic songs, folklore, as well as related genres
+a prayer service of traditional Ukrainian sacred songs, epic psalms, historic songs, folklore, as well as related genres

-a lecture about the heart and history of Ukraine, through her greatest poets, statesmen, and blind singers
+a lecture about the war in Ukraine today, through the heart and history of Ukraine, through her greatest poets, statesmen, and blind singers

 a demonstration of what a traditional kobzar might be today